Our objectives

 Purchases

 The Corporate Bond Purchase Scheme (CBPS) was introduced in 2016, as a monetary policy tool.
 It aimed to impart monetary stimulus by lowering the yields on corporate bonds, thereby reducing the cost of borrowing for companies.
-A £10bn portfolio of non-financial investment grade corporate bonds was purchased via the Asset Purchase Facility (APF), with purchases beginning in September 2016.
+A £10bn portfolio of non-financial investment grade corporate bonds was bought via the Asset Purchase Facility (APF), with purchases starting in September 2016.
 In March 2020, the MPC decided to expand the portfolio to £20bn as part of a package of measures announced in response to the Covid crisis.

-The scheme aimed to purchase a balanced portfolio of corporate bonds across eligible issuers and sectors, ensuring a representative portion of the market, so as not to influence the allocation of credit to particular companies or sectors of the economy.
+The scheme aimed to buy a balanced portfolio of corporate bonds across eligible issuers and sectors, ensuring a representative portion of the market, so as not to influence the allocation of credit to particular companies or sectors of the economy.

 To maximise the effectiveness and efficiency of the economic stimulus, purchases were limited to investment-grade bonds issued by companies that made a material contribution to economic activity in the UK.